TimStrauven/Zelus-api/README.md

 2. We classified data from 491 categories to 10 categories of clothes then using Lightning Flash for transfer learning.
 We utilised backbone —"dla60x_c"-- for its accuracy level.

-3. The interface is using a combination of FastAPI, Python HTML, Javascript, and CSS.
+3. The interface is using a combination of FastAPI, Python, HTML, Javascript, and CSS.
 In order to see the result, we recommend you to clone it and try it locally.